 Maybe I’m out of the loop.
 I haven’t had a baby since 2003.
 But I’ve never heard people fighting about this.

-I’ve known people who bounce right back and don’t miss a beat after giving birth and I known a women so consumed by postpartum depression that she was hospitalized and nearly catatonic.
-But I’m unsure what the debate would be about on this issue.
+I know people who bounce right back and don’t miss a beat after giving birth and I know a woman so consumed by postpartum depression that she was hospitalized and nearly catatonic.
+So I’ve seen all the extremes, but I’m unsure what the debate would be about on this issue.

 I lost all my pregnancy weight vs. I’m still working on losing the baby weight

 Except for the silly (judgement) Maria Kang — who implies that she does not recognize that bodies are very complex and different and that even working hard won’t always give identical results — I haven’t heard much of this supposed “mommy war” between mommies themselves.
 Most of the dribble comes out of general celebrity liposuction discussions and female objectification that exists within and without pregnancy.